rocktimsaikia/color-switch.nvim/README.md

 ## Usage

-The plugin only exposes a single command `:ColorSwitch` to keep the API simple and easy to use.
+The plugin exposes a single command `:ColorSwitch` to keep the API simple and easy to use. \

-Combine this command with your preferred key mapping in normal mode:
+Combine it with your preferred key mapping in normal mode.

+Example:

 ```lua
 vim.keymap.set("n", "<Leader>cs", ":ColorSwitch<CR>")